Ex0du5-2169/UPEHFHook/README.md

 The current stable Bepinex build - https://github.com/BepInEx/BepInEx/releases/tag/v5.4.23.2

-# Warning:
+# Warnings:
+- The mod is currently NOT COMPATIBLE with HFramework.
+Please do not attempt to use both mods together.
+I will eventually release a patch, wait until then.
-Currently the mod will change the look of the NPCs that it affects.
+- Currently the mod will change the look of the NPCs that it affects.
 We're working on a fix.
 For now, just remember how they looked and use the 'operating table' workstation to change them back.
+- At present, the mod will swap the skeletons of any compatible characters when pregnancy is detected.
+Due to the way the game is coded we had to be very round-about with the way we approached it.

 # Girls available for impregnation in the mod:
 - Shino